happytudouni/SourceSpaceFCAnalysis_DCN/README.md

     - Go to the "Data" folder.
         - Example data have already been uploaded to the "Age12mos" and "Age36mos" folders.
 You should be able to see them once you open the folders.
-        - To download all the data used in the manuscript, open "Data download.md" file, and then you can download the data following the instructions and have the EEG data for different ages saved in the local "Age12mos" and "Age36mos" folders.
+        - To download all the data used in the manuscript, open the "Data download.md" file and then  download the data following the instructions.
+Please save the EEG data for different ages to the  "Age12mos" and "Age36mos" folders respectively.
     - Go to the "Sourcemodels" folder.
 Download the source models and filters following the instructions in the "Download sourcemodels and efilters.md" document and have the files saved in your local "Sourcemodels" folder.
     - Go to the "Programs" folder.
-Open or run "RunMe_example.m" as an example for how to use the scripts.
+Open or run "RunMe_example.m" in Matlab as an example for how to use the scripts.
-        - Make sure to download and install **EEGLAB and Fieldtrip** toolboxes and add them to Matlab search path.
+        - Please download and install **EEGLAB and Fieldtrip** toolboxes and add them to Matlab search path before running the programs.
+The recent EEGLAB and Fieldtrip versions (e.g., after 2018) should work.
 We have the programs tested with the following Fieldtrip and EEGLAB versions:
         - [Both fieldtrip-20210409 and fieldtrip-20180415 ](https://www.fieldtriptoolbox.org/download/)
         - [eeglab2021.1](https://eeglab.org/download/)
         - To change the parameters and methods used for source space FC analysis, please see the following scripts as an example.
 Please type "help SourceSpaceFCanalysis_PPS" in your Matlab command window for more information.